Hey. 3 months ago I moved to Prague. Because of work, blog, and other duties I didn’t have much time to explore Prague as much as I would like to.

 While building it’s still under reconstruction so you might see some workers from time to time.

 That’s also why there is no barrier-free access available.

 If you’re visiting with kids there are some pros and cons for you.

 Pro – you don’t have to wait in line/con you have to leave your stroller outside and carry your kid all the time.

 I didn’t see any kid at the time when I was visiting thought.

-If you happened to be in Prague till 31.12.2018 try to find some time and visit historical building of national museum.
+If you happened to be in Prague till 31.12.2018 try to find some time and visit the historical building of the national museum.
 Queues might be discouraging but the 30-60 minutes you spend inside will make up for it.